libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 OK
 ```

-Now we need to add the repository for the specific release (in this case 18.04).
+Now we need to add the repository for the specific release (in this case 20.04).

 ```
-server@ubuntu:~$ sudo add-apt-repository http://lancelot.netknights.it/community/bionic/stable
+server@ubuntu:~$ sudo add-apt-repository http://lancelot.netknights.it/community/focal/stable
+server@ubuntu:~$ sudo apt-get update
 ```

 ::: tip INFO
 If you prefer to use the Apache version you can install `apt-get privacyidea-apache2`
 :::

-Once we update the repository we can install PrivacyIDEA.
+Once we updated the package manager we can install PrivacyIDEA.

 ```
 server@ubuntu:~$ sudo apt-get update